 This article is a set-up guide for the best graphics without losing too much performance of the Microsoft Flight Simulator.
 My frames-per-second value increased noticeably, and I still maintained stunning visuals and terrain detail, with almost no difference compared all set to Ultra.
 There’s no need to max out all the settings.
 Instead, enjoy a smoother flying experience due to better performance after these settings.
 Of course, the benefits are tied to what kind of system you are running MSFS in, and the effect might change by future MSFS patches and optimizations by Asobo Studio.
 The hardware used for this article is Intel Core i7-9750, RTX 2060 6GB, 16GB RAM, and 512GB SSD.

 Ensure your Graphics Processing Unit, aka GPU, has the best driver installed.
-Too outdated or sometimes the newest graphics driver can impact the performance of MSFS.
-We will inform if there’s a specific driver version recommendation.
+Too outdated or sometimes the newest graphics driver can impact the performance.
+We will inform you if there’s a specific driver version recommendation.
 Download the official graphics card driver for your GeForce or Radeon graphics card.
-Note that the GeForce Experience app changes the MSFS graphic settings without user notice, so always clean install the NVIDIA graphics driver without the GeForce Experience.
-After the installation, check Nvidia Control Panel tricks as instructed.
-Do not overclock the CPU or GPU, can cause random crash-to-desktop issues with MSFS.
+Note that the GeForce Experience app changes the MSFS graphic settings without user notice, so install without the GeForce Experience by choosing Installation options – Custom (Advanced) and uncheck it.
+Checking the Perform a clean installation will reset your NCP settings back to default ones, this is optional.
+After the installation, check the Nvidia Control Panel tricks as instructed.

-Let’s change couple of settings on Windows 11 before launching the MSFS.
-With the Game Mode enabled, which should usually prioritize games and minimize background tasks to improve performance, many games encounter poorer frame rates, stutters, and freezes.
-Therefore, open the Start menu, select Settings, to Find a setting field, type Game Mode, and under its settings, turn Game Mode to OFF.
-On the same page under the Related settings title, click on Graphics – Change default graphics settings and make sure Hardware-accelerated GPU scheduling, aka HAGS, is OFF.
+Let’s change couple of settings on Windows 10 and Windows 11 before launching the MSFS.
+Game Mode enabled prioritizes games and minimize background tasks to improve performance.
+Open the Start menu, select Settings, to Find a setting field, type Game Mode, and under its settings, turn Game Mode to ON.
+On the same page under the Related settings title, click on Graphics – Change default graphics settings, make sure the Hardware-accelerated GPU scheduling, aka HAGS, is ON with the Optimisations for windowed games is ON as well.
 Also, under Captures settings (found by Find a setting field), make sure that Record what happened is OFF.

 Finally, it’s time to tweak the Microsoft Flight Simulator graphics settings in-game under GENERAL OPTIONS.
 Several settings have a high impact on performance but by setting them right you gain a smoother flight simulator and still maintain very good-looking visuals and the best terrain details.
 At first, set the Display Mode to FULL SCREEN, and make sure the Full Screen Resolution is your native resolution.
 I’m using the Full HD resolution 1920X1080, but if you have 4K monitor, you can try resolution 2560X1440 for sharper picture affecting frame-rate though.
 Reset the in-sim graphics settings first by applying the Global Rendering Quality to be ULTRA and then check and modify that the rest of the options are as described below.